Ismaestro/angular-example-app/README.md

 This repo is using [a minimal app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes.

+## License

+MIT

 ## Contributors

 Thanks to all contributors and their support!

-## License

-MIT
+If you have an idea or you want to do something, tell me or just do it!
 I'm always happy to hear your feedback!

 Enjoy :metal: